 Graduates of the University Gateway preparatory studies programme and its predecessor at Bifröst University, the Department of Preparatory Studies, have been accepted into programmes at all universities in Iceland, as well as into colleges and universities abroad.
 University Gateway studies conform with Iceland’s national upper secondary school curriculum guide and have been approved by Iceland’s Ministry of Education, Science, and Culture.
 University entrance requirements vary depending on the field of study, but all Icelandic universities take advantage of permission granted by the Ministry of Education, Science, and Culture to provide exemptions from formal entrance requirements.
 Applicants are encouraged to look into universities’ entrance requirements.

-The study programme consists of 66 credits (fein).
-The length of the study programme is two semesters, beginning in January and ending in August.
+The study programme consists of 67 credits (fein).
+The length of the study programme is two semesters, beginning in August and ending in April.
 Students’ study progress shall be in accordance with Bifröst University’s rules on teaching and learning.

-Introductory session: 11 January to 15 January
+Introductory session: 13 August to 15 August